 The Foreign Exchange and Foreign Trade Act was established based on international agreements controlling exports of goods and transfer of technology with the aim of maintaining international peace and security.

-In order to comply with this law in overseas projects, Chiyoda established the compliance program (CP) regarding export-related laws and regulations and registered it with the Ministry of Economy, Trade and Industry.
-The CP defines the export control policy of Chiyoda, and detailed procedures, rules and manuals.
+In order to comply with this act and other related laws and regulations, and to prevent involvement in activities that may raise concerns, we established the compliance program (CP) regarding export-related laws and regulations in 1988 as an internal rule that specifies a series of procedures related to export and technology provision and also registered it with the Ministry of Economy, Trade and Industry.

 The training on export controls is provided to new employees training as the basic training course so that they can grasp the basic knowledge of export controls.
 Furthermore, all the engineers who have finished the above basic course are required to take the special training course in order to have knowledge necessary for the determination of the classification for goods and technologies as to whether they shall be subject to export licenses.